Johnson–Denny House

-Johnson–Denny House, also known as the Johnson-Manfredi House, is a historic home located at Indianapolis, Marion County, Indiana.
-It was built in 1862, and is a two-story, five bay, "T"-shaped, frame dwelling with Italianate style design elements.
-It has a bracketed gable roof and a two-story rear addition.
+Johnson–Denny House, also known as the Johnson-Manfredi House, is a historic home located at Indianapolis, Indiana.
+It was built in 1862, and is a two-story, five-bay, T-shaped, frame dwelling with Italianate style design elements.
+It has a bracketed gable roof, and a two-story rear addition.
 It features a vestibule added in 1920.
 Also on the property is a contributing 1 1/2-story garage, originally built as a carriage house.
 It was originally built by Oliver Johnson, noted for the Oliver Johnson's Woods Historic District.

 It was added to the National Register of Historic Places in 1979.